(Johnson Photograph)

 Front Row Party

 In 1985, local restaurateur Chip Laughner decided to organize a reception to honor the three drivers who qualified for the front row of the Indianapolis 500.
 Laugher, manager of Jonathon’s Restaurant and Pub on the north side of Indianapolis, was interested in doing something for the race, but could not afford to sponsor one of the cars.
 At the time, there existed the classy “Jim Clark Award” reception, the more relaxed (and often irreverent) “Last Row Party”, as well as the annual Old Timers’ Barbeque.
 Laugher was surprised to find out that there was no banquet or function for the front row drivers.
-The only official recognition for the top three qualifiers (besides cash prize bonuses) was the front row photo shoot (usually held the morning after Pole Day).
+The only official recognition for the top three qualifiers (besides cash prize bonuses) was the front row photo shoot (usually held behind-closed-doors on the morning after Pole Day).
 The pole position winner usually enjoyed a considerable amount of attention and media engagement in the days leading up to the race, but the 2nd and 3rd place qualifiers typically received much less accolades.

 Laughner arranged for an invitation-only dinner party – dubbed the “Front Row Party” – hosted at Jonathon’s, during the week leading up to the race.
-The three front row drivers, their families, and their crew members, would enjoy a multi-course dinner, and three drivers were presented with a special gift.
+The three front row drivers, their families, and their crew members, would enjoy a multi-course dinner, and the three drivers were presented with a special gift.
 Race officials and other dignitaries also were known to attend, while members of the media or broadcasting typically served as emcee and auction hosts.
 In addition, Laughner started a tradition in which a front row driver of the past would be honored along with the current year’s front row drivers.

 The chefs at Jonathon’s were known for preparing lavish meals, along with spectacular Indy 500 themed cakes.
 The reception was put on hiatus from 1988 to 1991, then returned in 1992.
 In some years, an auction was held as a fundraiser for a special cause.
 As a private, invitation-only event, tickets would become highly-sought after, and it became a popular engagement on race week.
 All three drivers of the front row usually attended, however, in some years, one or two of the honorees was absent due to scheduling conflicts.